-Oregon Receives $139,000 for Organic Certification Cost Share Reimbursement
+Oregon Receives $139,000 for Organic Certification Cost Share Reimbursement—Deadline for Applications Extended

 “The cost of organic certification should not be a barrier for Oregon producers wanting to compete in the organic marketplace,” said Oregon Department of Agriculture Director Alexis Taylor.
-“Oregon is very competitive in the organic industry, with more than $351 million in annual sales and nearly 194,000 acres in production statewide and climbing.
+“Oregon is very competitive in the organic industry, with more than $454 million in annual sales and over 196,000 acres in production statewide and climbing.
 Our goal is to make these funds widely available in order to increase the opportunities for producers to contribute to the Oregon’s agricultural economy.”

-Completed applications and all necessary documents with proof of payment between October 1, 2019 – September 30, 2020 must be submitted by October 31, 2020 Reimbursements will be made on a first come first serve basis until all available funds have been disbursed.
-For completed applications allow 3-4 weeks to receive your reimbursement.
+Completed applications and all necessary documents with proof of payment between October 1, 2019 – September 30, 2020 must be submitted by December 15, 2020.
+Reimbursements will be made on a first-come, first-serve basis until all available funds have been disbursed.
+For completed applications, allow 3-4 weeks to receive your reimbursement.